Share this Article

 These administrative professionals oversee operations in imaging clinics and radiology units in hospitals.
 They may manage hiring, purchasing, equipment maintenance, training, and policy implementation.
 In some environments, they set schedules for technicians and manage patient feedback.
 While some employers hire experienced technologists with bachelor's degrees, many require candidates to hold a relevant graduate degree.

 Clinical educators work at higher learning institutions and clinical environments to train technologists.
 In colleges and universities, they oversee clinical experiences and ensure students learn relevant skills.
 In hospitals and imaging centers, these professionals train employees about an organization's equipment and procedures.

 Ultrasound supervisors manage employee relations, equipment, and patient satisfaction at ultrasound facilities.
-They can work for hospitals, OB/GYN offices, ultrasound clinics for pregnant patients, and imaging companies.
+They can work for hospitals, OB/GYN offices, ultrasound clinics, and imaging companies.
 They may oversee one site or several within an organization.
 Candidates need several years of experience in diagnostic sonography.

 Doctoral Degree in Radiology

 Ph.D. programs focus on research and prepare graduates to work in academia and nonclinical positions.
 Graduates can work as professors or as radiation physicists, helping hospital departments understand the effects of radiology techniques.

 Alternatively, MD programs prepare learners to work as practicing doctors who specialize in radiology.
 Candidates must earn medical licenses, complete radiology residencies, and apply for board licensure.

 Licensed doctors can practice as radiologists in hospitals, imaging facilities, outpatient clinics, and nursing homes.
 These doctors may specialize in a particular type of radiology, such as oncology.
 Specialties may also relate to patient demographics, such as pediatric radiology.
 Some radiologists open their own imaging practices.